m-lab/packet-test/README.md

 # packet-test

-Experiments with the Packet Pair and Packet Train techniques.
+Experiments with the Packet Pair and Packet Train protocols.